-If you are enrolled in the Research Foundation benefit plans, have satisfied the one year residency and financial requirements, or you are legally married to your same-sex spouse, and have submitted all required documentation to Edmond Anderson, at the Student Employee Benefits Office, within 60 days of your partner's eligibility date, coverage for your partner begins on the date of eligibility.
+If you are enrolled in the Research Foundation benefit plans, have satisfied the one year residency and financial requirements, or you are legally married to your same-sex spouse, and have submitted all required documentation to Benefits Office at (631) 632-6180, within 60 days of your partner's eligibility date, coverage for your partner begins on the date of eligibility.
 Unless you are legally married, your partner's date of eligibility is the day that is exactly one year later than the latest date on the supporting documents submitted with your application for coverage.

 If you apply beyond 60 days of eligibility, coverage for your partner will begin on the first day of the fifth payroll period following the payroll period in which you apply.

 If you are not enrolled in the Research Foundation benefit plans, coverage for both you and your partner may be deferred until you satisfy the new employee or late enrollment waiting period.
 Contact the Benefits Office at (631) 63 2-6180 concerning the eligibility requirements.

 When Coverage Ends

 Coverage for your partner will end on the day on which you and/or your partner no longer meet one or more of the requirements on the two affidavits you both have signed, or on the date that your marriage has been formally terminated.
 The terms and conditions of your coverage require you to report this relationship termination, to the Student Employee Benefits Office, within 14 days of its occurrence.

 How to Report That a Domestic Partnership or Same-Sex Marriage Has Ended

 Within 14 days of the date the domestic partnership or same-sex marriage ends, you must complete and submit the Termination of Domestic Partnership form (this form applies to domestic partnerships and same-sex marriages).